smirarab/sepp/tutorial/tipp-tutorial.md

 3. Set the environment variable REFERENCE to point to the location of the reference directory.
 This can be performed using:

 ```
-REFERENCE=/PATH/TO/REFERENCE
-export REFERENCE
+export REFERENCE=/PATH/TO/REFERENCE
 ```

-4. Set the environment variable BLAST to point to the directory containing the location of blastn.
+4. Set the environment variable BLAST to point to blastn.
 This can be performed using:

 ```
-BLAST=/PATH/TO/BLASTN/DIRECTORY
-export BLAST
+export BLAST=/PATH/TO/DIRECTORY/blastn
 ```

 5. Run the following command from the SEPP directory: